ehmatthes/sitka_irg_analysis/README.md

 ### Analyzing current data

 This is a work in progress.
 If you run *analyze_current_data.py*, you'll get an html plot of the most recent 48-72 hours of data from the stream gauge.
 You can choose to fetch fresh data, or work with cached data to avoid hitting the gauge site too often during development work.
 A good approach is to fetch fresh data once, and then work with that freshly cached data.

+### Optimizing critical factors

+If you want to see the results of varying the critical values, you need to run two files.
+The file *vary_parameters.py* runs the analysis repeatedly with different values for crtical rise and critical rate.
+Running this file takes about a minute to generate a 5x5 matrix.
+(It uses the letters of the alphabet to name the trials, so it will currently break if you try to run more than 25 variations at once.
+It would be trivial to allow an arbitrary number of variations.)
+It saves the results of this analysis to a file.

+Once you've run *vary_parameters.py*, you can run *generate_roc.py*.
+It doesn't generate an ROC curve because I'm not sure how to calculate the false positive rate, but it generates a neat tabular summary of the results of the variation.
+It also generates a TP vs FP plot, and a TP vs FN plot.
+All of this output is in *other_output*.

 Questions/ Feedback
 ---